trifectatechfoundation/trifectatech-website/content/_index.md

 ]

 blogposts = [
-    "New Gold Sponsor Canonical",
+    "BSI and the Sovereign Tech Agency endorse call for memory safety", "New Gold Sponsor Canonical",
     "zlib-rs in Firefox",
     "Announcing Zstandard in Rust",
     "Three years of Rusty sudo",
     "Announcing ntpd-rs in Ubuntu",
     "Video: Securing time with NTS (FOSDEM26)",
-    "Calling for memory safety incentives in EU cybersecurity policies", "Canonical releases Ubuntu 25-10 with sudo-rs as the default sudo", "ntpd-rs now supports version 5 of the Network Time Protocol", "zlib-rs is faster than C",
+    "Canonical releases Ubuntu 25-10 with sudo-rs as the default sudo" ]
-]
 +++